lshepard/blended-learning-model-db/README.md

   A. Do the following:

   1. Add the new field to the scraper at bin/scrape.rb.
 If it's nontrivial, then you can use irb to figure out the right code to add.

+     ```javascript
      result['newfield']     = scrape_row(doc, 'New Field')
+     ```

   2. Run the scraper.
 That dumps the new field into the Cloudant DB.

         $ ruby bin/scrape.rb

   3. Modify the Datatable definition in html/js/datatable.js, add a line like this:

+     ```javascript
      # will display "Select new field..." in textbox
      {input: 'newfield',      sTitle: 'new field', bFilterable: true},
+     ```

   4. Add the autocomplete widget along the side in html/iframe/iframe.html.
 If the id of the select tag is "filtered_<fieldname>", then the Datatable init code will automatically create it.

+     ```html
      <select id="filtered_newfield" multiple="multiple" ></select>
+     ```

 * Q. How do I make a custom filter (not a Select2 dropdown)?